 One of my coaching clients—the owner of a digital PR agency—asked for help:

 “Do you have tips on dealing with competing client stakeholders?
-We have some clients where we have a direct contact, and then their boss, and we get conflicting messages/priorities from each.
-Or, for example, they will list something as a priority to us, then be overridden by their boss in a meeting.
+We have some clients where we have a direct contact—plus their boss, occasionally—and we get conflicting messages/priorities from each.
+Or, for example, our direct contact will list something as a priority to us, then get overridden by their boss in a meeting.
 It leads to confusion and not knowing who we should be listening to.”

 The technical term for the boss’ behavior is Swoop & Poop—that is, the boss ignores the project, shows up at the last minute to share negative feedback, and flies away… leaving the rest of the team to clean up their mess.